mfazrinizar/RegistrationForm/README.md

 ## How to Run
 1. Clone this repository (using `git clone https://github.com/mfazrinizar/RegistrationForm.git` command or download in ZIP form).
-2. Download Java JDK with minimum version `Java 11`.
+2. Download and install Java JDK with minimum version `Java 11`.
 3. I suggest opening the project in an IDE that fully supports Java, for example IntelliJ IDEA.
 4. Sign Up for a CloudFlare account and create a `SQLite-based D1 Database` hosted by CloudFlare.
 The D1 should be located in `Workers & Pages` section.
 For more explanations, visit [here](https://developers.cloudflare.com/d1/get-started/).
 For D1 REST API Documentation, visit [here](https://developers.cloudflare.com/api/operations/cloudflare-d1-create-database).
 5. Navigate to `src/main/java/com/github/mfazrinizar/RegistrationForm/Credentials` and open `.env.example` file.
 Delete the one line comment and change the value of each environment variables (the value must be encoded in Base64, you can use this [tool](https://base64.guru/converter/encode)).